dotnet/docs/docs/architecture/cloud-native/resiliency.md

 - [Transient faults](https://docs.microsoft.com/azure/architecture/best-practices/transient-faults)
     (temporary network connectivity errors).
 - Blocking by a long-running synchronous operation.
-- A host process that crashes and needs to be restarted or moved.
+- A host process that has crashed and is being restarted or moved.
 - An overloaded microservice that cannot respond for a short time.
 - An in-flight DevOps operation such as an update or scaling operation.
 - An Orchestrator operation such as moving a service from one node to another.